 - Previous tax returns if you are self-employed

-You may also require your current account number for CUA if you’re an existing member.
+You may also require your current account number for Great Southern Bank if you’re an existing member.

-CUA (Credit Union Australia) was founded in 1946 by Jack Harvey, as a merger between three small Queensland-based credit unions.
-Today it is Australia’s largest customer-owned financial institution, and their profits come back to their customers as better rates and lower fees.
+Great Southern Bank (formerly CUA) was founded in 1946 by Jack Harvey, as a merger between three small Queensland-based credit unions.

-Some of CUA’s earliest innovations included a field office operating out of a caravan to serve their regional customers in the 1960s to 1970s.
-CUA is now acclaimed as an employer of choice when it comes to gender equality, winning the WGEA award in 2011, 2014, and 2015.
+Some of Great Southern Bank’s earliest innovations included a field office operating out of a caravan to serve their regional customers in the 1960s to 1970s.
+Great Southern Bank is now acclaimed as an employer of choice when it comes to gender equality, winning the WGEA award in 2011, 2014, and 2015.

-CUA supports the Australian community in particular through children and schools.
-CUA Community Care gave $75,000 in grants in 2015 to the school projects across Australia that receive the most votes.
+Great Southern Bank supports the Australian community in particular through children and schools.
+Great Southern Bank Community Care gave $75,000 in grants in 2015 to the school projects across Australia that receive the most votes.
 They also regularly give $5,000 grants to reward schools for fighting childhood obesity with School Fun Runs and health eating initiatives.
 They also have been sponsoring SIDS and Kids (SNK) since 2014.